s-kiser/s-kiser/README.md

 # About Me:

-### Fun Facts:
-I am a DevOps Engineer with 10++ years doing web development.
-- 🔭 I’m working as a DevOps consultant for a few really cool companies.
 - 🌱 Currently learning: Shopify app development (again).
-- 🔋 I love to read, listen to podcasts or audiobooks, and grow in entreprenuership.
+- 🔋 What I do for fun: I love to read, listen to podcasts or audiobooks, and grow in entreprenuership.
-- 📚 Recent favorites: The Art of the Deal, The 4-Hour Workweek, Atomic-Habits, Thoughts are Things.
+- 📚 Recent Book Favorites: The Art of the Deal, The 4-Hour Workweek, Atomic-Habits, Thoughts are Things.
 - 🎧 Currently listening to: Hillbilly Ellegy.

 ---